by Steve Bourie Learn more about the author read more

 Unless otherwise noted, all casinos offer: blackjack, craps, roulette, slots, video poker, video keno and Caribbean stud poker.
-Optional games include: baccarat (B), mini-baccarat (MB), poker (P), pai gow poker (PGP), three card poker (TCP), four card poker (FCP), Spanish 21 (S21), big 6 wheel (B6) and let it ride (LIR).
+In addition, some casinos off the following games: baccarat, mini-baccarat, poker, pai gow poker, three card poker, Mississippi stud, pai gow, four card poker, Spanish 21, big 6 wheel and let it ride.

 If you want to order a drink while playing, be aware that Indiana gaming regulations do not allow casinos to provide free alcoholic beverages.

 NOTE: If you happen to win a jackpot of $1,200 or more in Indiana, the casino will withhold 3.4% of your winnings for the Indiana Department of Revenue.
 You may, however, be able to get some of that money refunded by filing a state income tax return.
 The $1,200 threshold also applies to any cash prizes won in casino drawings or tournaments.

 For more information on visiting Indiana call (800) 289-6646, or visit their web site at www.enjoyindiana.com

 In April 2007, the Indiana state legislature authorized the state’s two horse tracks to have up to 2,000 electronic gaming machines.